Gyrfalc0n/scanlist-log4j/README.md

 ```
 ./scanlist-log4j.sh <url_list_file>
 ```
 Each url to scan will be scanned simultaneously in a thread, resulting of a much faster execution time when scanning for multiples urls.
+Results are printed in terminal as the screen above.
+You always can check details in the `output.log` file.

 ## Check if host are up and running http/https